Aspirin to Prevent Heart Attack and Stroke

 If you take an NSAID once in a while, it does not seem to cause problems with aspirin.

-How does aspirin work to prevent a heart attack or stroke?
+How can aspirin prevent a heart attack or stroke?

 Aspirin slows the blood's clotting action by reducing the clumping of platelets.
 Platelets are cells that clump together and help to form blood clots.
 Aspirin keeps platelets from clumping together, thus helping to prevent or reduce blood clots.